In Depth Baby Product Reviews Led by a Pediatrician

 Home or Away

-Pumping away from home is probably best completed using an electric pump, as it is fast and easy to do multiple times a day.
-However, if you need a quick manual expression for relief, then an electric pump might be overkill.
-Alternatively, pumping at home with a manual option can be exhausting if you hope to get a significant amount of milk.
+Pumping away from home is best completed using an electric pump.
+It is fast and easy to do multiple times a day.
+However, an electric pump might be overkill if you only need quick engorgement relief.
+Alternatively, pumping at home with a manual option can be exhausting if you hope to express the most milk.

 How Often

-The daily expression really requires a high-quality electric pump.
-This allows for regular pumping without a hiccup and multiple settings to find the right one with the most effective suction.
+Daily expression arguably requires a high-quality, double electric pump.
+This allows regular pumping without a hiccup and multiple settings to find the right one with the most effective and comfortable setting.

 Despite not having a podium finish in our review, many users consider the Pump In Style with Max Flow a decent pump.